tradle/multi-hyperbee/README.md

 # Multi-writer hyperbee
-This repository owes its design to [@RangerMauve](https://github.com/RangerMauve)'s awesome [multi-hyperdrive](https://github.com/RangerMauve/multi-hyperdrive), and of course, the very awesome [Hyperbee](https://github.com/mafintosh/hyperbee) and the [whole of Hypercore](https://hypercore-protocol.org).
+This repository owes origins of its design to [@RangerMauve](https://github.com/RangerMauve)'s awesome [multi-hyperdrive](https://github.com/RangerMauve/multi-hyperdrive), and of course, the very awesome [Hyperbee](https://github.com/mafintosh/hyperbee) and the [whole of Hypercore](https://hypercore-protocol.org).

 ## The need
-[Hyperbee](https://github.com/mafintosh/hyperbee) is a one of a kind steaming database that will change the way we work with databases.
-But like all other components of hypercore ecosystem it is single-writer.
-It is not a deficiency, it's just a lower level abstraction.
-We are using it to create a multi-writer database hence the name multi-hyperbee.
+[Hyperbee](https://github.com/mafintosh/hyperbee) is one-of-a-kind steaming database that can change the way we work with the databases.
+But like all other low-level components of hypercore ecosystem it is a single-writer data structure.
+Multi-writer is a higher-level abstraction, hence the name multi-hyperbee.

 ### Algorithm
 *This is a third interation of the design, previous is described and implemented in the release tagged v0.1.*

-In the prior design we had a primary hyperbee and sparse replicas of peers' primary hyperbees.
+In the prior design we had a primary hyperbee and sparse replicas of other peers' primary hyperbees.
-In the new design the full object is not replicated, only its diff.
-This deisgn eliminated the ping pong problem of prior design as store is not replicated.
+In the new design the full object is not replicated to the peers, only its diff (this design eliminated the ping-pong problem of the prior design as the store is not replicated).

-In this design we have 2 hyperbees into which we write, one called *store*, and other called diff.
-Store contains full set of fresh data.
-Diff contains only modifications to local objects.
-All peers replicate their peers' diff hyperbees (but not the store).
+In this design we have 2 hyperbees into which we write, `store` and `diff`.
+Store contains a full set of fresh objects (and their older versions, as does any hypercore).
+Diff contains only the specially formatted  objects (our custom CRDT format) that represent modifications to local objects.
+Every peer replicates other peers' diff hyperbees (but not the store).
 Upon diff hyperbee getting an update() event, we apply diff to the store.

-For CRDT algorithm to do its magic we rewind to the proper object version and apply local diffs and a newly arrived remote diff:
+For the CRDT algorithm to do its magic, we first rewind to the proper object version and then apply local diffs and a newly arrived remote diff:

 - remote diff refers to the version of the object that was nodified on remote peer
 - we find the same version of the object in store